 - Documents you'll need: Bring a valid driver's license, proof of car insurance, and car registration documents with you on your trip.
 If you are not a Michigan resident, a valid license from another U.S. state or territory is fine.

-- Children: If under 4 years of age, follow the state child restraint law.
-A child 4 years or older, but less than 8, and who is less than 4 feet 9 inches tall must be properly secured in a child restraint system (booster seat) in accordance with the manufacturer's and vehicle manufacturer's instructions.
-If a child is 4 years or older but under 16, and 4 feet 9 inches or taller, he/she must be secured in a properly adjusted and fastened safety belt.
+- Children: If under four years of age, follow the state child restraint law.
+A child four years or older, but less than 8, and who is less than 4 feet 9 inches tall must be properly secured in a child restraint system (booster seat) in accordance with the manufacturer's and vehicle manufacturer's instructions.
+If a child is four years or older but under 16, and 4 feet 9 inches or taller, he/she must be secured in a properly adjusted and fastened safety belt.

 - Motorcycle helmets: In Michigan, whether to wear a helmet or not is the motorcycle rider's decision, as long as they are 21 years of age or older and have met certain requirements, like passing a motorcycle safety course and taking out additional insurance.
 Motorcycle helmets must meet federal requirements; those sold through a reputable dealer are usually fine.

 - Driving under the influence: It is illegal for a driver over age 21 to have a bodily alcohol content (BAC) of .08 or higher, or .02 or greater if under age 21.
 Michigan has additional penalties for anyone driving with a BAC of .17 or higher.
 Drivers showing signs of impairment can be arrested at any BAC level; and those handling a motor vehicle with any amount of a controlled substance such as heroin or cocaine are subject to the same fines and penalties as drunk drivers, even if showing no signs of impairment.